hutchinsonmouray/Schedulize/README.md

 # Schedulize!
-Need to re-arrange you calender?? then Schedulize it!
+Need to re-arrange you calendar?? then Schedulize it!

 Roles